WhatDoIEvenNameThis/CricketTheHiveWing/README.md

 !!
 DNC my skins unless it's gifted

-🌺 ` Cricket and Avoider Fictionkin
+🌺 Cricket and Avoider Fictionkin

-I'm kinda forgetful so don't be shocked by frequent forgetfulness
+😮‍💨 I'm kinda forgetful so don't be shocked by frequent forgetfulness

-My comfort characters are Devesto,BrightHeart and Bobo ! :D
+❤️‍🩹 My comfort characters are Devesto,BrightHeart and Bobo ! :D

 🐝🐈🐲🦋 ~ I love cats,bees,dragons and moths !

-🍕🍟🌮 ~ I love lots of food yum
+🍕🍟🌮🥓 ~ I love lots of foods yum

 Idk what else to put here but if you wanna know more abt me you must get to know me ok bye